open-speech/speech-aligner/README.md

 - requirements

   - cmake >= 3.0

   - one of blas math lib:

+    - mkl (recommended)

+      - install [conda](https://www.anaconda.com/download/), and use it to install mkl: `conda install mkl` (mkl is installed with conda by default)
+      - when cmake, `conda` should be in your path

     - atlas

       - ubuntu: `sudo apt-get install libatlas3-base`

+      - when cmake, it maynot find your atlas automatically, thus you need set the math lib path as below:

-    - mkl
+      - ```bash
-      - If in conda, to install mkl: `conda install mkl`
+        cmake -DBLAS_VENDORS=ATLAS -DBLAS_ATLAS_LIB_DIRS=[/path/to/atlas/lib ..
+        ```

-    - Accelerate framework(Darwin)
+    - Accelerate framework (need do nothing for "macOS/Darwin")

     - ...

 - cmake